glennlugod/hl7-capture/docs/stories/story-configuration-panel.md

 ## Summary

-Create a fully-functional Configuration Panel in the main app view that allows users to select the capture interface, configure source/destination IP filters, customize HL7 markers, adjust advanced options, save/load named presets, validate inputs and start capture.
+Create a fully-functional Configuration Panel in the main app view that allows users to select the capture interface, configure source/destination IP filters, customize HL7 markers, adjust advanced options, validate inputs and start capture with a single persistent configuration.

 ## Persona